ntoll/ntoll.github.io/posts/aesthetic-approach.md

 the lovability of a spare part for a [Dalek](https://en.wikipedia.org/wiki/Dalek).

-The qualities of such artifacts reflect the our way of paying attention to the world.
+The qualities of such artifacts reflect our way of paying attention to the world.
 As my examples demonstrate, at this moment in time our culture is often tragically obsessed with typical beauty and efficient convenience while ignoring or squashing latent vital beauty and the possibility for gentle and